TOP

 You don't need to extract ROMs

 In most cases, you have a single ROM in a zip file.
 You don't need to extract your ROM for use with emulators, because every emulator supports running ROMs from zip files.
 This saves a lot of space on your computer!
-But, yet if you have a rar or 7z file, not every emulator supports those archiving formats.
+However, if you have a 7Z or RAR file, not every emulator supports those archiving formats.
 You'd probably need to extract the ROMs from there.

 The ISO

 When people are talking about ISOs, they're talking about CD video games.
 These games include PSX, PS2, Saturn, Dreamcast, XBox, GameCube, and so on.
 An ISO is a file or archive of files that build up a single CD-based video game.
-Most emulators allow you to easily play an ISO as if it were a ROM (by going to File > Load Game).
-But, yet some require the ISO to be burned to a CD-R for loading via your CD-ROM.
-These days this is a hassle since CD-ROM drives are becoming a thing of the past.
+Emulators allow you to easily play an ISO as if it were a ROM (by going to File > Load Game).
+Emulators also give you the option of using the real thing (authentic CD copies of games) via a CD-ROM or DVD-ROM drive.

 A BIN/CUE game A BIN/CUE game